 I want to speak about the problem of unaccompanied children and the alleged pull factor.
 Until I joined the Refugee Council, I was not aware of the rather cruel anomaly whereby, unlike an adult refugee—who has the right to bring in close family members—a refugee child on his or her own has no such right to be reunited.
 That seems both illogical and inhumane.
 As the noble Baroness, Lady Ludford, said, it is certainly out of line with European practice.
 Such countries, which, unlike us, did not opt out and are applying the 2003 directive on family reunion, allow unaccompanied child refugees to subsequently bring in their families.
 As the noble Baroness said, we and the Irish opted out—or rather, did not opt in—so we are in a different position.
 The Irish are in a different position from us because they had the humanity to apply the system in their domestic law; it is written into Irish law.
 The noble Baroness, Lady Hamwee, suggested that we should write it into our domestic law, following the example of the Irish and the rest of the European Union.
 It is a little shaming that we are the odd one out.

 The number of people who would benefit if we corrected the anomaly is very small, but the benefit to each individual would be very large.
 Let me cite one example.
 The Refugee Council is currently trying to help a 19 year-old from Eritrea called Solomon, who came here as an unaccompanied child and was granted refugee status.
 He has a job, goes to college and wants to bring in his 16 year-old sister, Liwan, who is currently in a refugee camp in northern Ethiopia.
 He has just been told that he cannot do so.
 He has been in a camp in the past and knows how grim the conditions are; he knows that his sister is in mortal danger.
 She is talking of trying her luck on the perilous illegal passage across the Sahara and Mediterranean.
-He fears that she will die and he blames himself for failing to persuade us to save her—but it is us who are failing these young people and failing to show the common humanity to live up to the standards of the society we like to think we are.
+He fears that she will die and he blames himself for failing to persuade us to save her—but it is we who are failing these young people and failing to show the common humanity to live up to the standards of the society we like to think we are.

 Following the Second Reading debate on what became the Immigration Act 2016, the noble Lord, Lord Bates—for whom I have a very high regard—wrote to the noble Lord, Lord Rosser, and the rest of us taking part in that debate.
 He asserted that permitting refugee children here to sponsor requests from their parents and siblings to join them,